LP-Duality Theory and the Cores of Games: Related Works

 \begin{definition} For an imputation $v: {V} \rightarrow \cR_+$, let $\theta(v)$ be the vector obtained by sorting the $2^{|V|} - 2$ values $v(S) - p(S)$ for each $\emptyset \subset S \subset V$ in non-decreasing order.
 Then the unique imputation, $v$, that lexicographically maximizes $\theta(v)$ is called the {\em nucleolus} and is denoted $\nu(G)$. \end{definition}

-In 1998, \cite{Faigle1998nucleon} stated the problem of computing the nucleolus of the matching game in polynomial time.
-For the unit weight case, this was done by Kern and Paulusma \cite{Kern2003matching}, and for arbitrary weights by Konemann et al. \cite{Konemann2020computing}.
+In 1998, \cite{Faigle1998nucleon} stated the problem of computing the nucleolus of the matching game in polynomial time and Konemann et al. \cite{Konemann2020computing} found such an algorithm.
 However, their algorithm makes extensive use of the ellipsoid algorithm and is therefore neither efficient nor does it give deep insights into the underlying combinatorial structure.
 They leave the open problem of finding a combinatorial polynomial time algorithm.
 We note that the difference $v(S) - p(S)$ appearing in the least core and nucleolus has not been upper-bounded for any standard family of games, including the general graph matching game.

 A different notion was recently proposed in \cite{Va.general}, namely {\em approximate core}, and was used to obtain an imputation in the $2/3$-approximate core for the general graph matching game.
 This imputation can be computed in polynomial time, again using the power of LP-duality theory.
 This result was extended to $b$-matching games in general graphs by Xiaoet al. \cite{b-matching-approximate}.